-The key to an effective Van Westendorp study is to create a price scale so that lower is not always better and so that users of a product are differentiated form non-users of the product.
-Furthermore, the price – value of the product must be measured so that an accurate view of price perceptions and propensity to buy are included.
+The key to an effective Van Westendorp study is to create a price scale so that lower is not always better and so that users of a product are differentiated from non-users of the product.
+Furthermore, the price–value of the product must be measured so that an accurate view of price perceptions and propensity to buy are included.

-The use of graphics in the form of pictures of the store and product provide a window to the world that assures more realistic and accurate price elasticity estimates.
+The use of graphics in the form of pictures of the store and product provide a window into the world that assures more realistic and accurate price elasticity estimates.

 Traditional “full profile” conjoint analysis uses ratings or rankings of distinct product profiles as the means to estimate pricing effects.
 For example, a conjoint analysis product profile might be composed of five attributes.
 Using express mail services as an example, each service is composed of a set of attributes like company name, delivery options, price and drop-off location options.
 For each attribute, there are levels that can be identified.
-For example, the company name might include FedEx, UPS, DHL, USPS.
-Price might include $3.95, $7.95, $11.95.
+For example, the company name might include UPS, DPD, City Sprint, Parcel Force and Royal Mail.
+Price might include £3.95, £7.95, £11.95.
 Delivery options might include next morning, next day, two day, or five day.

 The conjoint analysis profiles present different combinations representing express mail services.
 Respondents view these combinations and state their preference.
 The design of conjoint analysis combinations is non-trivial and must be done using experimental design methodology.
 The conjoint analysis processes a set of utility functions for each respondent measured, for segments within the sample, and for the total sample.
 Utility functions show the demand curve or relative importance of each attribute and each level of each attribute.

-Conjoint analysis simulations are used to analyze the sensitivity of each of the attributes to changes in the market place.
-Conjoint simulations of the actual market place can be run to estimate the choice share (market share) that would be derived from changing the feature level combinations that make up the product.
-Conjoint simulations typically assume that consumer utilities are linear and additive and may not represent real world.
+Conjoint analysis simulations are used to analyse the sensitivity of each of the attributes to changes in the marketplace.
+Conjoint simulations of the actual marketplace can be run to estimate the choice share (market share) that would be derived from changing the feature level combinations that make up the product.
+Conjoint simulations typically assume that consumer utilities are linear and additive and may not represent the real world.